MakerSCAD/makerscad-docs/source/cad/scene.rst

 Object add
 =============================
-When you declare variable as a group, you can use a special block called "object add".
+When you declare a variable as a group, you can use a special block called "object add".

 .. figure:: ../_static/images/CAD/varadd.png

 in the previous section, we created a variable as a group, now go to tools and select the block that says "Var1.add"